coveo/frontend-coding-challenge/README.md

 * http://saq.coveodemo.com
 * https://help.salesforce.com

-But, don't use or copy the code from those exemple or the [Coveo Search UI framework](https://github.com/coveo/search-ui), we will know :)
+But, don't use or copy the code from those examples or the [Coveo Search UI framework](https://github.com/coveo/search-ui), we will know :)

 ## Advice